Build Strength, Stability and definition

 Take the guesswork out of training

-This workout targets the glutes and hamstrings with hip-dominant lifts.
-After mobility and activation drills, you’ll move into split squats for stability, sumo deadlifts for posterior chain strength, and glute bridges for focused glute drive.
-Calf raises and sumo squat floor touches finish the session with balance and mobility.
-Build up gradually with lighter sets before your working weight to keep technique sharp and reduce injury risk.
+This workout focuses on the glutes and hamstrings with hip-dominant lifts.
+After mobility and activation exercises, you'll move on to split squats for stability, sumo deadlifts for posterior chain strength, and glute bridges for targeted glute stimulation.
+Calf raises and sumo squat floor touches conclude the session with balance and mobility.
+Gradually build up with lighter sets before moving to your working weight to maintain sharp technique and reduce the risk of injury.

 Worlds Greatest Stretch